This template displays the percentage of work items under an epic or a standard work item that have a resolution.

 -

-If an epic has 4 stories, and 3 of them are resolved, the calculation is:
+If an epic has 4 stories, and 3 of them are resolved, the expression will return

-If a standard work item has 2 subtasks, and both are resolved:
+If a standard work item has 2 sub-tasks, and neither is resolved, the expression will return

 4. Real-life use cases